c4s4/md2pdf/README.md

 put the binary for your platform somewhere in your *PATH* (in directory */usr/local/bin* for instance).

-As this tool calls *pandoc*, *htmldoc*, *xsltproc* and *faketime*, you must install them with *md2pdf*.
+As this tool calls *htmldoc*, *xsltproc* and *faketime*, you must install them with *md2pdf*.
 To install these dependencies on a Debian like Linux distribution, you can type following commands :

-    sudo apt-get install pandoc
 	sudo apt-get install xsltproc
 	sudo apt-get install htmldoc
     sudo apt-get install faketime